Technology: Friend or Foe?

 Some students know how to solve linear equations, but don't know what solving an equation means.
 In my Lab Gear activities (algebra manipulatives), I introduced a genre of exercise called "Which is Greater?" which addresses this situation by asking students to compare two expressions, and thus provides a context for the more specific question "when are the two expressions equal?"
 (Exercises of this type can now be found in the latest version of the College Preparatory Math Algebra Connections textbook.)

-These worksheets "Which is Greater?"(TI-83/84, TI-89) and Left or Right? address the same issue through the use of graphing technology.
+These worksheets "Which is Greater?"(TI-83/84, TI-89) address the same issue through the use of graphing technology.
 They were inspired by an article by Nurit Zehavi and Giora Mann "Task Design in a CAS Environment: Introducing (In)equations" (a chapter in Computer Algebra Systems in Secondary School Mathematics Education, NCTM, 2003).

-The worksheets assume access to ten-sided dice, but can easily be adapted to other approaches: spinners, playing cards, normal six-sided dice, or the random number generator on the TI-83: MATH, PRB, randInt(-9,9).
+The worksheets assume access to ten-sided dice, but can easily be adapted to other approaches: spinners, playing cards, normal six-sided dice, or the random number generator on TI calculators [MATH, PRB, randInt(-9,9)] or other technology.
 Note that the use of ten-sided dice is slightly misleading, as 0 is twice as likely as the other outcomes in the version using numbers from -9 to 9.

 This is an Algebra 2 unit, where students are introduced to three different forms of quadratic functions, and their relationship with each other.

 Activities to introduce exponential functions and their graphs.
 Plus an activity for teachers.

 This lesson takes on a number of student misconceptions, using graphing technology to stimulate discussion and reflection.